EVORA-project/evora-ontology/models/docs/Taxonomy.md

     multivalued: false
   versionDataProvider:
     name: versionDataProvider
-    description: The data provider for the Version ID of this taxonomy
+    description: The data provider for the Version ID of this taxonomy.
     title: version data provider
     domain_of:
     - Taxonomy